TIBCOSoftware/snappydata/docs/sde/sketching.md

 Synopses data structures are typically much smaller than the base data sets that they represent.
 They use very little space and provide fast, approximate answers to queries.
 A [BloomFilter](https://en.wikipedia.org/wiki/Bloom_filter) is a commonly used example of a synopsis data structure.
 Another example of a synopsis structure is a [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which serves as a frequency table of events in a stream of data.
 The ability to use Time as a dimension for querying makes synopses structures much more useful.
 As streams are ingested, all relevant synopses are updated incrementally and can be queried using SQL or the Scala API.

 ## Creating TopK tables
 TopK queries are used to rank attributes to answer "best, most interesting, most important" class of questions.
 TopK structures store elements ranking them based on their relevance to the query.
-[TopK](http://stevehanov.ca/blog/index.php?id=122) queries aim to retrieve, from a potentially very large resultset, only the *k (k >= 1)* best answers.
+[TopK](http://stevehanov.ca/blog/index.php?id=122) queries aim to retrieve, from a potentially very large result set, only the *k (k >= 1)* best answers.

 ### SQL API for creating a TopK table in SnappyData